UW-GDA/uruguay_droughts/README.md

 Hernán Querbes

 ## Short summary
-In this work, I will study the frequency and severity of meteorological and wind droughts over Uruguay for two future periods: Future 1 (2030s), covering 2025 to 2044, and Future 2 (2050s), covering 2045 to 2064.
-For this, I will use NASA’s NEX-GDDP-CMIP6 dataset and the SSP3-7.0 scenario for future projections.
+In this work, I will study the frequency and severity of meteorological and wind droughts, as well as extreme temperature episodes, over Uruguay for two future periods: Future 1 (2030s), covering 2025 to 2044, and Future 2 (2050s), covering 2045 to 2064.
+For this, I will use NASA’s NEX-GDDP-CMIP6 dataset and the SSP1-2.6 and SSP3-7.0 scenarios for future projections.

 ## Some introduction background